microsoft/react-native-code-push/README.md

 ## Example Apps

-The React Native community has graciously created some awesome open source apps that can serve as examples for developers getting started.
+The React Native community has graciously created some awesome open source apps that can serve as examples for developers that are getting started.
 The following is a list of OSS React Native apps that are also using CodePush, and can therefore be used to see how others are using the service:

 * [Feline for Product Hunt](https://github.com/arjunkomath/Feline-for-Product-Hunt) - An Android client for Product Hunt.
 * [Math Facts](https://github.com/Khan/math-facts) - An app by Khan Academy to help memorize math facts more easily.